0xDBFB7/ceramic/documents/furnace_quick.md

 Perhaps there is some information in the design-of-experiments literature on this topic that may be of some use.

 For some reason, the tests that I ran were largely sequential; run one mixture, observe the effects, modify the mixture slightly, etc. Parallelizing and pipelining may have made this go faster.

-A very, very large number of idiotic mistakes were made regarding mixture compositions.
-I tried a gelatin process very early on, but made a very dumb mistake in the mixture ratios (adding far too much water), which lead to binder migration, which lead me to believe that gelatine was ineffective.
-Don't do that, I guess?

-It seems to be something of a common theme for me to start with a solution that *almost* works, provides 80% of the required functionality, then do rote, menial work for months - only to end up with a product that is almost identical to the starting point.

-I don't know what meta changes can be made to break out of this cycle.
-Just abandoning everything for a new startpoint wouldn't be very helpful, I don't think.
-Maybe it's something like you can't fix deep-set issues by just changing minor details.
-Maybe that's just the way science works.

-##### Constrained resources

-On one hand, not having $2000 to drop on a high-temp kiln was greatly beneficial, for it forced learning all about high-temp kiln design.
-On the other hand, much time was wasted trying to troubleshoot sintering something which could never have worked with the kilns that I had, thinking the problem was the binder when it really was the kiln.

-Testing and characterizing each section sequentially with known-good equipment, then applying optimizations might have been more effective than this 'all-up' test.
-On the other hand, it worked out okay, so I think I'll stay with this method.